simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 this option will add an explicit MPI_Barrier(MPI_COMM_WORLD) call inside the MPI_Finalize, so that all processes will terminate at almost the same point.
 It might affect the total timing by the cost of a barrier.

+.. _cfg=smpi/errors-are-fatal:

+**Option** ``smpi/errors-are-fatal`` **default:** on

+By default, SMPI processes will crash if a MPI error code is returned.
+MPI allows to explicitely set MPI_ERRORS_RETURN errhandler to avoid this behaviour.
+This flag will turn on this behaviour by default (for all concerned types and errhandlers).
+This can ease debugging by going after the first reported error.

 .. _cfg=smpi/iprobe: